MaryAnneLee/Rock-Paper-Scissors/README.md

 ## User experience (UX)

 Rock Paper Scissors is a game to play for fun, or to use for making decisions.

 ### User stories
+A simple and fun game to play.
+Easy to understand the structure of the webpage.
+Easy to see the scoreboard and the result of each move.

 #### User goals
-Make visitors play a fun game.
+To play a fun game.
+To  play a game that is easy to navigate and understand.

 ## Design